 - Rest.
-This part’s pretty straightforward – let your body relax and heal, especially during the first week after your surgery.
-Depending on how active you usually are, this may be difficult, but rest will ultimately speed up the healing process and be worth it – really.
+This part’s pretty straightforward.
+Let your body relax and heal, especially during the first week after your surgery.
+Depending on how active you usually are… this may be difficult.
+Rest will ultimately speed up the healing process and be worth it

 - Elevate.
 Get those legs up – at least a few times a day.
 Use pillows and blankets while sitting or lying down, and your pain should decrease.

 Ensure Your Implant Hasn’t Become Dislocated

 While some aches and pains are a normal part or any post-surgery experience… other pains may spawn from issues like hip dislocation.
 This is uncommon.
 It happens in only about 5 percent of the cases, but it is possible.
 It alsy requires revision surgery, which can obviously lengthen healing time even more.